 To take part you don’t need to be highly intelligent, particularly tall or strong but there is a stone spiral staircase for access to the first floor Monmouth Chamber; ringing is however great fun.
 The bells are rung for church services, weddings, funerals when required, and any local or national festivals and celebrations.
-Of course to do this we have to practice and this we do on a Monday evening from 7.00 – 9.00 except Bank Holidays.

 Learning to ring depends on your own speed of understanding, the first step is to handle a bell, this can take a few weeks, then you can take your own time to learn the methods.
-Bell ringing is an extremely fulfilling craft, crossing all walks of life; it is lodged firmly in the history of our nation but needs more support from local dedicated people, if you’re interested please browse this site or contact us to learn more.
+Bell ringing is an extremely fulfilling craft, crossing all walks of life; it is lodged firmly in the history of our nation but needs more support from local dedicated people, if you’re interested please browse this site or contact us us to learn more.
 Alternatively seek out a local tower to learn and then let us know if this got you interested.